keverw/HTTPRequest/readme.md

 A simple yet powerful HTTP request library inspired by jQuery and LSL written in Javascript for client(framework independent) and server(Node.js) Javascript.

-## Version Goal##
-To allow http requests to be aborted. like xhr.abort

 ## Setup##

 To set up HTTPRequest on your Node.js server use npm(case sensitive package name).